 Susan Kincaid, Assistant Professor in the Human Services Program at Woodring, was awarded the Lenore McNeer Award by the National Organization for Human Services.
 The award is “for making a distinctive contribution to the field of human services as an educator.”
 Kincaid also serves as Treasurer for the Council for Standards in Human Service Education and has been a member of the Council for Standards in Human Service Education Board since 1995.

 Victor Nolet, Secondary Education, won one of the first awards on campus for Sustainability in Academics, at the October 28 ceremony.
 The awards honor Western’s commitment to achieve sustainability.
 Nolet has worked on several sustainability in education projects and has served as an advisor to UNESCO on that subject.
-View photographs of all the winners.

 Elizabeth Boland, chair of Woodring College’s Department of Human Services and Rehabilitation was recently voted President-Elect of the National Rehabilitation Counseling Association.
 Her term will begin January 2011 and end December 2012.